authsignal/react-native-authsignal/README.md

 ### Passkeys

-You can check out [this Github repo](https://github.com/authsignal/react-native-passkey-example) to see an example app which implements a sign-in with passkey flow using the Authsignal React Native SDK.
+You can check out [this Github repo](https://github.com/authsignal/cognito-react-native-example) to see an example app which implements a sign-in with passkey flow using the Authsignal React Native SDK, Amazon Cognito and AWS SDK.

-To see an example app which demonstrates integration with AWS Cognito + Amplify, take a look at this [this branch](https://github.com/authsignal/react-native-passkey-example/tree/with-aws-cognito).